skeezerbean/SPP-LegionV2-Management/README.md

 ### Changes -

+**0.0.1.8** - Massive internal changes to virtualize datagrid -> loading/filtering should be MUCH faster, code cleanup

 **0.0.1.7** - building/exporting the .conf files will be quicker, clean up the alert box for "Check Config", added check for WorldChat.Enable and also Character.Template when using client build 26972

 **0.0.1.6** - Added few more config checks, fixed an sql issue and some code cleanup